 Georgetown DWI Blood Test Defense Attorney

 When it comes to DWI blood tests in Texas, a positive result for a BAC over the legal limit doesn’t mean you have no defense for such evidence.
-If you have recently faced a DWI blood test in Round Rock, Georgetown, Cedar Park, Leander, Taylor, Hutto, or the surrounding areas, contact Law Office of Price & Wiggins, P.C. as soon as possible during or after your arrest to immediately begin your defense.
+If you have recently faced a DWI blood test in Round Rock, Georgetown, Cedar Park, Leander, Taylor, Hutto, or the surrounding areas, contact Law Office of Michael J. Price, P.C. as soon as possible during or after your arrest to immediately begin your defense.

 Michael J. Price is a skilled and knowledgeable Georgetown DWI defense lawyer with over two decades of experience defending clients like you.
 He will use every defense possible to fight for dismissal of your DWI blood test evidence and your DWI case as a whole.
-To find out more about what Law Office of Price & Wiggins, P.C. can do for your Williamson County area DWI case involving a blood test, call (512) 354-1880 today and schedule your free initial case consultation.
+To find out more about what Law Office of Michael J. Price, P.C. can do for your Williamson County area DWI case involving a blood test, call (512) 354-1880 today and schedule your free initial case consultation.

 Texas Law and DUI Blood Tests